Data protection notice for the Mainz Three Bridges Run

 VIII.
 IMAGE RIGHTS

-The participant agrees that the photos taken in connection with his/her participation (e.g., of partners and sponsors), film recordings (e.g., of partners and sponsors), and interviews in radio, television, print media, books, photomechanical reproductions, including for advertising purposes (e.g., use of images on posters and flyers, including in future years; transfer of images to sponsors, etc.) may be stored, passed on, distributed, and published without any claim to remuneration.
+The participant agrees that photographs taken in connection with his or her participation (e.g., of the city, partners, and sponsors), video recordings (e.g., of the city, partners, and sponsors), and interviews may be stored, shared, distributed, and published in radio, television, print media, books, and photomechanical reproductions, including for advertising purposes (e.g., use of the images on posters and flyers, including in future years; sharing of the images with sponsors, etc.) without any claim to compensation.